brandur/sorg/content/markdown/john-muir-trail/main.md

 <hr>

-This is when we commit our greatest error of the trip.
-We collect our resupply buckets at Parchers, but everyone had been looking forward to a preferrably-very-unhealthy meal not cooked on a camp stove, which their website seemed to indicate would be available there, but wasn't.
+This is when we commit a great error.
+We collect our resupply buckets at Parchers, with everyone looking forward to a preferrably-very-unhealthy meal not cooked on a camp stove, which their website seemed to indicate would be available there, but wasn't.
 We decided to catch a ride down into the town of Bishop -- two of us wanted to end their trip after this leg, and would have to go there anyway.
 We were warned that because this was festival weekend in Bishop (coinciding with Labor Day), accommodation might be hard to find, but were stuck in an awkward place because with zero cellular connectivity in the area (and Parchers unwilling to give us their wifi password), we couldn't check for accommodation in Bishop without actually _going_ to Bishop.

-In Bishop we find the very unhealthy meal that we were looking for, but find that accommodation is indeed a problem, and a big one.
+In Bishop we find the very unhealthy meal that we were looking for, but find that accommodation isn't just a problem, but an existential one.
 We're initially surprised by how tight accommodation seems to be despite a littany of motels in every direction, but in the age of Expedia, Kayak, AirBnB, Hotels.com, and Hotwire, assume that it's only a matter of time until we find something.
-But over the next two hours it dawns on us that there is _nothing_, not one room, campsite, or cupboard in a hundred miles in any direction.
-Not only that, but there's also no Lyft, Uber, or even taxis.
-Not only that, but it's the long weekend, so there's also no shuttles to anywhere else in the next two days.
-Not only that, but no car rental agencies are open, and even if they were, won't allow a one-way rental at any price.
+Over the next two hours it dawns on us that there is _nothing_, not one room, campsite, or cupboard in a hundred miles in any direction.
+Not only that, but there's also no Lyft, Uber, or even taxis. _Not only that_, but it's the long weekend, so there's also no shuttles to anywhere else in the next two days. **Not only that**, but no car rental agencies are open, and even if they were, won't allow a one-way rental at any price.
 By the time 10 PM rolls around, we're sitting in a bar with heavy backpacks, full resupply buckets, and no prospects.
-The mood is grim.
+The atmosphere is grim.

 <hr>

 The good news is that it's a small town and people are nice.
-Our server gives us exhaustive local advice, and the bar's owner lets us store our resupply buckets there overnight.
+Our server gives us exhaustive local advice, commiserates with our plight, and the bar's owner lets us store our resupply buckets there overnight.
 In a moment of desperation Rob and Farina walk into the local police precinct and feed them the line, "look, we're not trying to break any laws, but say you had a hypothetical situation that was so dire that the only available option was to camp in a public park ..."
 The officer, showing small town civility, tells them that in this hypothetical situation, if caught, the infractors would be told to move along, something that backpackers are fairly well known to do anyway.

 There's BLM (Bureau of Land Management) land five miles out of the city, but with no transport available of any kind, we have no way to get to it.
 Besides the nearest public park, our one remaining prospect is to see if we can camp on the fairgrounds, which the internet seems to suggest is possible.
 We start walking that direction, even as we're still making phonecalls to motels to confirm that there's indeed really-absolutely-nothing-available.
 Farina stops in at one last hotel and the staff there help him call a municipal shuttle that seems to still be running.
 The shuttle driver answers the phone and tells us that he's coming to pick us up.
 This is excellent news, except that no one is exactly sure where we're being picked up to go _to_.

 He arrives and introduces himself as "Nightrider".
 It's the shortest shuttle trip of our lives.
 Nightrider drives us a mile outside of town (which takes less than a minute), points to a field along which a number of RVs are parked (and appear to have been for quite some time), and assures this that this is where he's taken backpackers to sleep before.
 He points to an RV.
 See that?
 That's John.
 Great guy!

-As we get out, he looks us in the eye, and says solemnly, "Look, if anybody gives you any trouble, just tell them Nightrider sent you."
+As we get out, he looks us in the eye, and says solemnly, "Look, if anybody gives you any trouble, just tell them: Nightrider sent you."
 Not a hint of a smile is cracked.
 He is dead serious.
 After we're safely unloaded, he given us one final nod before he peels away and races off into the night.

 Farina rigs up a tarp using a complex series of intricate folds and knots that'd make a grandmaster Scout Leader cry.
 The rest of us crack a beer and pretend this isn't happening.
-Half an hour later, still incredulous at the absurdity of the situation, we crawl under the tarp and try to sleep.
+Half an hour later, still incredulous at the absurdity of the situation, we crawl under the tarp and pretend to sleep.

 <hr>